 UMGC Policy 041.00 expressly prohibits sexual misconduct, a form of sex discrimination.
 Consistent with the USM policy, UMGC's Sexual Misconduct policy explicitly prohibits sexual harassment, sexual assault including but not limited to dating violence, domestic violence, sexual exploitation, sexual intimidation, sexual violence, and stalking.
-These terms are defined within UMGC's policy and follow the definitions mandated by USM, including its definition of consent.
-UMGC and USM define consent as a knowing, voluntary, and affirmatively communicated willingness to mutually participate in a particular sexual activity or behavior.
+These terms are defined within UMGC's policy.
+Sexual misconduct is an umbrella term that encompasses Dating Violence, Domestic Violence, Sexual Violence, Sexual Harassment, Sexual Assault, Sexual Coercion, Sexual Exploitation, Sexual Intimidation, Relationship Violence and Stalking.
+Sexual Misconduct can be committed by any person, regardless of gender identity and can occur between people of the same or different sex, sexual orientation, or gender expression.
+UMGC defines consent as a knowing, voluntary, and affirmatively communicated willingness to mutually participate in a particular sexual activity or behavior.
 It must be given by a person with the ability and capacity to exercise free will and make a rational and reasonable judgment.
 Consent may be expressed either by affirmative words or actions, as long as those words or actions create a mutually understandable permission regarding the conditions of sexual activity.
 Consent may be withdrawn at any time.
 Consent cannot be obtained by force, threat, coercion, fraud, manipulation, reasonable fear of injury, intimidation, or through the use of one's mental or physical helplessness or incapacity.
 Consent cannot be implied based upon the mere fact of a previous consensual dating or sexual relationship.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
-Lastly, retaliation by UMGC students, faculty, staff, and applicants for employment, as well as third parties and contractors under UMGC control who make a complaint of Sexual Misconduct, participates in an investigation of a complaint, supports a complaint, or testifies concerning a complaint is expressly prohibited by this Policy.
+Lastly, retaliation against anyone who reports Sexual Misconduct, participates in an investigation of a complaint, supports a complaint, or testifies concerning a complaint is expressly prohibited by this Policy.